warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

      total: "1"
    ```

 2. Create a Space.
-Specify your key name, chain ID, and fees to pay:
+Specify your key name, and the chain ID:

    ```bash
    wardend tx warden new-space \